Lorenzosciacca/OSW_weather/README.md

 * Multiple locations

 ## Credits
-For the Graphical user interface i took inspiration from the issue [152](https://github.com/Open-Smartwatch/open-smartwatch-os/issues/152) and in particular from a proposal of Kokofruits1.
+For the Graphical user interface i took inspiration from the issue [152](https://github.com/Open-Smartwatch/open-smartwatch-os/issues/152) and in particular from Kokofruits1's proposal.